johnplavery/customerhelper/README.md

 1. Clone the repo

-2. Bundle gems
+2. Bundle install

-3. Setup the database
+3. Setup the database using

 ```
 rake db:setup